tycarrier20/LinkedInSearch/README.md

 - Must have Selenium installed: https://www.geeksforgeeks.org/how-to-install-selenium-in-python/

 ## How to change companies
-- Feel free to change the companies you want to search in the `companies` object.
+- Feel free to change the companies you want to search for in the `companies` object.
 Just make sure the company names is the correct company name from the LinkedIn URL
 - 106 popular companies are already listed as an example

 ## How to change school